 |Common health issues||Von Willebrand’s Disease (vWD), Impacted anal glands which can lead to infections, Pattern baldness, Legg-Calve-Perthes disease, Renal failure - often seen in the older dog|

-These doggies are well-known for their high-spirited and bouncy energy!
+These dogs are well-known for their high-spirited and bouncy energy!
 They are also very loyal pooches and once trained and socialised correctly, they make a very well-mannered breed.
-Because of all the energy they have, they need lots mental and physical stimulation to stop them getting bored, as well as lots of exercise and walkies.
+Because of all the energy they have, they need lots mental and physical stimulation to stop them getting bored, as well as lots of exercise and walks.
 For this reason, they are better suited to a family that already lead an active lifestyle, that they can easily slot into!
 Additionally, they make fantastic watchdogs due to their high alertness.
-However, one thing to watch out for with these guys is that they are prone to developing separation anxiety if left alone for too long.
+One thing to watch out for with these guys is that they are prone to developing separation anxiety if left alone for too long.
 For this reason they need someone to be around most of the day.
-Overall though, they make lovely family pets who have the ability to provide you with years of happiness!